oddbird/oddleventy/content/blog/2025/anchor-position-area.md

 {% endcallout %}

-On the surface, `position-area` seems like just a shorthand.
+Initially, `position-area` seems like nothing more than a shorthand.
 Just replace `top: anchor(bottom); left: anchor(right)`
 with `position-area: bottom right` and it works.